eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 disqus_identifier: https://erikonarheim.com/posts/nes-sprite-editor/
 ---

 I [did a talk](https://www.youtube.com/watch?v=mnUXYl5B9Qs) about building nintendo games using the NESASM3 assembler.
 For this talk I wanted to be able to build my own sprites rather than use existing game rom files.
-The unfortunate thing was I couldn't find any in-depth documentation online about how sprites worked on the Nintendo, other than they are 8x8 pixels large, take up 16-bytes, and can only define 4 possible colors.
+The unfortunate thing was I couldn't find any in-depth documentation online about how sprites worked on the Nintendo, other than they are 8x8 pixels large, take up 16-bytes, and can only define 4 possible colors (1 of which needs to be the background).

 ![](images/nes-sprite-editor/playersprite.png)
 ![](images/nes-sprite-editor/colorpalette.png)

-This lead me down a path to reverse engineer they byte format of NES sprites using the emulator [FCEUXD](http://www.fceux.com/web/version.html) and then build a [simple editor](https://erikonarheim.com/NES-Sprite-Editor/) that could produce sprite files format for my game.
+This lead me down a path to reverse engineer they byte format of NES sprites using the emulator [FCEUX](http://www.fceux.com/web/version.html) and then build a [simple editor](https://erikonarheim.com/NES-Sprite-Editor/) that could produce sprite files format for my game.
 Check it out, the source is up on [github!](https://github.com/eonarheim/NES-Sprite-Editor)

 ![](images/nes-sprite-editor/simplespriteeditor.png)